Model metadata and fallback review

 Record the delivered model value for each workload and define fallback behavior before customer-facing traffic grows.

-Keep GPT-5.5 and Codex 5.5, 5.4, 5.3-style model values, fallback plans, endpoint defaults, and package assumptions visible before traffic grows.
+Keep delivered model IDs, fallback plans, endpoint defaults, and package assumptions visible before traffic grows.

 Control plane